LuizRoyer/desafio-outsera/README.md

 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:

 1. npm i
-2. npm run migration:up
-3. npm run start to run all project
+2. npm run start to run all project
+3. npm run migration:up
 4. npm run dev to run project without docker image

 - Required
   1 Node
   2 Docker
+  3 image postgres on docker

 Open Table on SQL with command 'docker exec -it ID_IMAGE_DOCKER psql -U local ' Show Images Docker "Docker ps"